Thad A. Eure: Personal life

 Eure married Minta Banks on November 15, 1924.
-Banks was also from Winton, North Carolina and had been educated at Saint Mary's School.
 They had two children, Thad Eure, Jr. and Armecia Eure Black.

 Eure was an early investor in his son Thad Eure, Jr.'s restaurant empire.
 Eure Jr was a famous restaurateur in Raleigh, North Carolina, founding the legendary steakhouse The Angus Barn, reviving the 42nd Street Oyster Bar and being responsible for the Darryl's and Fat Daddy's chains.

 Eure died of complications of gallbladder surgery in 1993.
 His body lay in state at the North Carolina State Capitol.
 He was buried in Historic Oakwood Cemetery in Raleigh, North Carolina.
 Known for wearing bow ties January 6, 1989 was declared "Red Bow Tie Day" in North Carolina to honor Eure and his service.

 Eure's trademarks were his bow ties and always signing in green ink.